LarkspurCA/androidweardocs/always.rst

         android:background="@color/activeBackground"
         />

-Define the colors accordingly in a new colors.xml file:
+Define the new colors in a resource file, colors.xml:

   .. code-block:: html